Louisiana Outer Coast Restoration

 National Oceanic and Atmospheric Administration; State of Louisiana; US Department of the Interior

 Known Leveraged Funding

 Natural Resource Damage Assessment NRDA

 This project involves the restoration of beach, dune, and back-barrier marsh habitats, as well as brown pelicans, terns, skimmers, and gulls at four barrier island locations in Louisiana: Chenier Ronquille, Shell Island, North Breton Island, and Caillou Lake Headlands (also known as Whiskey Island on Ilse Dernieres State Refuge).
 The State of Louisiana, National Oceanic and Atmospheric Administration (NOAA), and Department of the Interior (DOI) are working cooperatively on this project.
 Construction is complete on Chenier Ronquille, Shell Island, and Calliou Lake Headlands.
-Breton Island is currently in the design phase.
+Breton Island is currently in the implementation phase.

 For official trustee information regarding the Deepwater Horizon NRDA, including information regarding the NRDA process and the status of projects, see https://www.gulfspillrestoration.noaa.gov/